qinguorui2001/tp/docs/UserGuide.md

     * `sun` - sets due date to the coming sunday.

 Examples:
-* `give 1 d/Lab1 by/ 21/8/2021` gives the first student in current displayed contact list `Lab1` with deadline 2021, Aug 21.
+* `give 1 d/Lab1 by/ 21/8/2021` gives the first student in currently displayed contact list `Lab1` with deadline 2021, Aug 21.
-* `give 2 d/Assignment2 by/ 22/9/2021,1200` gives the second student in current displayed contact list `Assignment2` with deadline 2021, Sep 22, 1200hrs.
+* `give 2 d/Assignment2 by/ 22/9/2021,1200` gives the second student in currently displayed contact list `Assignment2` with deadline 2021, Sep 22, 1200hrs.
-* `give 1 d/Tutorial3 by/ mon` gives the first student in current displayed contact list `Tutorial3` with deadline next monday 2359hrs.
+* `give 1 d/Tutorial3 by/ mon` gives the first student in currently displayed contact list `Tutorial3` with deadline next monday 2359hrs.
-* `give 2 d/Report1 by/ tue, 1800` gives the second student in current displayed contact list `Report1` with deadline next tuesday 1800hrs.
+* `give 2 d/Report1 by/ tue, 1800` gives the second student in currently displayed contact list `Report1` with deadline next tuesday 1800hrs.

 #### Adding an assignment with specified module: `giveall`